jwardsmith/Blue-Team-Scripts/Splunk/Splunk ES.md

 ### Three Components

-1. Splunk Search Head
+1. Splunk Search Head - Allows users to use the Search language to search the indexed data
-2. Splunk Indexer
+2. Splunk Indexer - Processes machine data, storing the results in indexes as events, enabling fast search and analysis
 3. Splunk Forwarders

 ### Splunk Apps